neilfendley/MageZero/README.md

 #### **Game Engine & Feature Encoding**

-MageZero is implemented atop XMage, an open-source MTG simulator.
-Game state is captured via a custom `StateEncoder.java`, which converts each decision point into a high-dimensional binary feature vector.
+Within the XMage fork, Game state is captured via a custom `StateEncoder.java`, which converts each decision point into a high-dimensional binary feature vector.

 * **Dynamic Feature Hashing**: This system supports a sparse, open-ended state representation to handle all the discrete artifacts and tokens MTG games can produce.
 This is done by use of a massive sparse Embedding Bag (2M features) with Weinberger style feature hashing.
 A typical 60card deck matchup utilizes a \~5,000 feature slice of this space.
 With usually around ~200 active features per state (after filtering redundant features) making chance of collision <0.01%.
 Since all decks share the same massive input space, overlapping deck feature slices allow for potential cross-deck learning.
 * **Hierarchical & Abstracted Features**: The hashing captures not just card presence but also sub-features (like abilities on a card) and game metadata (life totals, turn phase).
 Numeric features are discretized, and cardinality is represented through thresholds.
 Sub-features pool up to parent features, creating additional layers of abstraction (e.g., a "green" sub-feature on a creature contributes to a "green permanents on the battlefield" count), providing a richer, more redundant signal for the model.